LeCitrus/LeCitrus/README.md

 I’m currently seeking experience in the Computing Science field.
 Proficient in Python and C.
-Learning SQL and website building languages like React.js.
+Learning SQL, Java and Javascript.